BlueMona/desktop-release-builder/README.md

 Overrides repository must contain two items:

-* `json-overrides.json` listing overrides that will be merged into the specified files, for example:
+* `json-overrides.json` lists overrides that will be merged into the specified JSON files, for example:

 ```
 "package.json": {